InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-based-project-setup.md

 ## Patlet

 A team wants a project to be InnerSource ready.
-They want to choose a [Governance Level](../1-initial/governance-levels.md) but need more information on how each level impacts processes.
+They want to choose a Governance Level but need more information on how each level impacts processes.

 Following our list of best practices, recommended patterns and maturity levels to reach helps address this problem.

 ## Problem

 A team has decided that they want to publish an InnerSource project.
-They are trying to decide on a governance level.
+They are trying to decide on a [Governance Level](../1-initial/governance-levels.md).
 However lacking practical experience they need further guidance on the impact each of the levels will have on their daily doing.

 ## Context